Constantine VII: Senior emperor

 Romanos kept and maintained power until 16/20 December 944, when he was deposed by his sons, the co-emperors Stephen and Constantine.
 Romanos spent the last years of his life in exile on the Island of Prote as a monk and died on 15 June 948.
 With the help of his wife, Constantine VII succeeded in removing his brothers-in-law, and on 27 January 945, Constantine VII became sole emperor at the age of 39, after a life spent in the shadow.
 Several months later, on 6 April (Easter), Constantine VII crowned his own son Romanos II co-emperor.
 Having never exercised executive authority, Constantine remained primarily devoted to his scholarly pursuits and delegated his authority to bureaucrats and generals, as well as to his energetic wife Helena Lekapene.

 In 947, Constantine VII ordered the immediate restitution of all peasant lands, without compensation; by the end of his reign, the condition of the landed peasantry, which formed the foundation of the whole economic and military strength of the Empire, was better off than it had been for a century.

 In 949, Constantine launched a new fleet of 100 ships (20 dromons, 64 chelandia, and 10 galleys) against the Arab corsairs hiding in Crete, but like his father's attempt to retake the island in 911, this attempt also failed.

 On the Eastern frontier things went better, even if with alternate success.
 In the same year, the Byzantines conquered Germanicea, repeatedly defeated the enemy armies, and in 952 they crossed the upper Euphrates.
 But in 953, the Hamdanid amir Sayf al-Dawla retook Germanicea and entered the imperial territory.
 The land in the east was eventually recovered by Nikephoros Phokas, who conquered Adata, in northern Syria, in 958, and by the general John Tzimiskes, who one year later captured Samosata, in northern Mesopotamia.
 An Arab fleet was also destroyed by Greek fire in 957.
-Constantine's efforts to retake themes lost to the Arabs were the first such efforts to have any real success.

 Constantine had active diplomatic relationships with foreign courts, including those of the caliph of Cordoba Abd ar-Rahman III and of Otto I, Holy Roman Emperor.
 In the autumn of 957 Constantine was visited by Olga of Kiev, regent of the Kievan Rus'.
 The reasons for this voyage have never been clarified; but she was baptised a Christian with the name Helena, and sought Christian missionaries to encourage her people to adopt Christianity.
 According to legends, Constantine VII fell in love with Olga, but she found a way to refuse him by tricking him into becoming her godfather.
 When she was baptized, she said it was inappropriate for a godfather to marry his goddaughter.

 Constantine VII died at Constantinople on 9 November 959 and was succeeded by his son Romanos II.
 It was rumored that he had been poisoned by his son or his daughter-in-law Theophano.